hillegass/clipboard/README.md

 ## Listeners

-Once this sophisticated clipboard is in use, users will want tools to monitor and manipulate the data on clipboard.
+Once this clipboard is in use, users will want tools to monitor and manipulate the data on clipboard.
 Using D-bus's signals API, I don't think it will be difficult to implement a system that sends out notifications when the data on the clipboard changes.